TheKontinua/readers/README.md

 - Pending authentications?
 List of people who requested your authentication
 - Request for question translation?
 List of questions to be translated
 - Request for quiz feedback?
-- Admin?
+- Quizmaker?
 List of questions needing approval (just admin's languages)
+- Quizmaker?
+List of new feedback on quizzes
 - Admin?
-List of new feedback on quizzes
+Notification of new Newbies

 #### Main page